Welcome to the Compton College

 The Director of Nursing will be responsible for evaluation the semester in which you are admitted to the program.
 After the appeals application has been approved by the ATP committee, eligible individuals approved for admission will be required to enroll and complete NURS 149 Preparation for Advanced Placement in Nursing with a â€œCâ€ or better, before transferring into the semester in which the candidates has been approved.

 PROGRAM LENGTH AND LICENSING REQUIREMENTS

-The ECC ADN program is a two academic years in length after completion of program prerequisites.
+The Compton College ADN program is a two academic years in length after completion of program prerequisites.
 Acceptance of qualified applicants to the program does not guarantee graduation from the program/college.
 Upon successful completion of the nursing program, the graduate receive their Associate Degree in Nursing degree and are eligible to take the National Council Licensure Examinations for Registered Nurses (NCLEX-RN).
 The NCLEX-RN, developed by the National Council of State Boards of Nursing, is administered by computer nationally, throughout the year.
 Graduates must successfully pass the licensing examination (NCLEX-RN) in order to practice nursing in the state of California.

 SPECIAL NOTE REGARDING LICENSURE